thomaslorentsen/ansible-tutorial/README.md

 ## Prerequisites
 ### Installing Ansible on OSX
-First instal pip if you have not already installed it
+First install pip if you have not already installed it
 ```bash
 sudo easy_install pip
 ```